If you’re a business coach with any level of experience, you’ve probably had your fair share of legal questions come up with your coaching clients.

 But nevertheless, we’ve got answers.

-Here are some questions that you want to avoid answering:
+Here are some legal questions that you want to avoid answering:

 - Should I get an LLC or corporation?